CookbookCompass/webweavers/Documents/SprintPlan.md

   - Build a working prototype with basic functionality that can navigate user through all pages.

 ## Timeline: 2 Weeks (2/9/2024 - 2/22/2024)

+## Sprint 2: Core Functionality Implementation
+- Complete backend development, including user registration, authentication and profile management.
+- Implement database setup and ensure proper data handling.
+- Integrate backend functionalites with front end pages.
+- Ensure all core functinalities are implemented and functional.
+- Prepare the system for subsequent enhancements and testing.